conallprendergast/multiboot-usb/README.md

 Grub configuration files are very version and distro dependent.
 It is useful to look at other multiboot projects for inspiration, which can be found at the bottom of this article.
 It is very useful to extract the grub.cfg from the iso itself, and modify it to allow ISO booting.
 This is sometimes possible by simply adding one parameter eg. "iso-scan/filename=/path/to/iso"

-Add a grub configuration file in the "grub" (or "grub2") folder in our boot partition.
+Add a _grub.cfg_ configuration file in the _grub_ (or _grub2_) folder in our boot partition.

 We need to tell grub the root partition in which to find isos.

 Get the UUID of the /dev/sdX4 partition:

     blkid /dev/sdX4

-Add this into our new grub.cfg file to set a new "root" as the partition containing the isos:
+Add this into our new grub.cfg file to set a new _root_ as the partition containing the isos:

     search --no-floppy --fs-uuid --set=root <UUID_from_above>
     export root